-Battler, from Umineko No Naku Koro Ni.
-All his powers to "fight" witches were granted by the witch herself, at last at first.
-The 'student' part of him has not much focus, though, as the story take place in his off day and he getting killed and all.
+Battler, from Umineko no Naku Koro ni.
+All his powers to "fight" witches were granted by the witch herself, at least at first.
+The 'student' part of him has not much focus, though, as the story take place in his off day with him getting killed and all.

 Ethan Kairos in Time Hollow is completely ordinary.
 He just happens to be the latest in the line of his family to receive the power to adjust history via a special pen.